-No cases of trichinellosis were reported in humans in 2018.
+No cases of trichinellosis were reported in humans in 2019.

 All commercially slaughtered pigs and horses were tested for Trichinella, and none were positive.
 The NVI also recommend that all hunted wild boar are tested for Trichinella before consumption.
-Trichinella testing of wild boar meat was included in a wild boar health surveillance project during 2018.
-Samples from 15 wild boar were analysed at Statens Veterinärmedisinska Anstalt (SVA) in Sweden, and all were negative.
-For details see the Appendix.
+In the health surveillance program for wild boar, which started in 2018, samples from 79 wild boar harvested through hunting were tested for Trichinella in 2019, none were positive.